nicojoaquin/docker-app/README.md

 4. yarn install

-5. yarn dev for starting db and node app (if there is a db connection error do cntrl C and yarn restart)
+5. yarn dev for starting db and node app

 if db connection error: